 At least they did have the station falling apart while O'Brien was gone though, and the others trying to keep the station in one piece.
 Heck, in the earlier seasons it was falling apart even while he was around.

 This was a result of introducing the Defiant.
 The writers decided that the story can't evolve if they're always confined to a single (stationary) space station, so they used the Defiant as an extra excuse to get the crew away from the station as often as possible.
-Since Defiant is a fairly large warship requiring a fairly large crew, it also gave an excellent opportunity for all the officers to leave at the same time.
+Since Defiant is a tiny warship requiring a crew of 40ish, it also gave an excellent opportunity for all the officers to leave at the same time.
 Does make one wonder why a warship doesn't get its own command crew to begin with, though.

 After a while, they brought Worf in, and transferred him to Command rather than Security so they could at least avoid some of this trope when they took the Defiant out.